dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 }
 ```

 This will set our state as authenticated if there is a token available that was previously saved.
+You can debug this in your *Application* -> *Local Storage* Chrome inspector tab.

 ### Reducer